celestiaorg/celestia-specs/src/rationale/fork_choice_das.md

 Full nodes fully download and execute blocks.
 If a block is seen as unavailable but has a commit, full downloading is re-attempted continuously until either it succeeds, or the weak subjectivity window is exceeded at which point the node halts.

 Under [an honest minority of nodes and synchronous communication](https://arxiv.org/abs/1809.09044) assumptions, passing DAS probabilistically guarantees the block can be fully downloaded.
-Therefore, the above protocol guarantees light nodes and full nodes will agree on the same head.
+Therefore, the above protocol guarantees light nodes and full nodes will agree on the same head automatically without manual intervention, under a synchrony assumption equal to the unbonding window (formal proof pending).

+> Note: whether re-downloading/re-sampling is attempted at a fixed interval or on receipt of a new block header with a Tendermint commit is an implementation detail.

+> Note: users may wish to set a much shorter timeout than the unbonding window before they are notified of their node being unable to verify the availability of a committed block.
+This does not affect the properties analyzed above, but may result in more manual attention in the event of intermittent network disruptions.